 After determining the cause of the stretch marks on your backside, your doctor might recommend a topical treatment.
 This is the most common method for treating stretch marks.
 Topicals include:

-- Tretinoin cream.
-Some studies have found tretinoin cream improved the appearance of stretch marks.
+Some studieshave found tretinoin cream improved the appearance of stretch marks.

 There are various treatment options focused on stretch marks.
 However, keep in mind treatments can’t completely eliminate them.
 Options include:

 - Laser therapy.
 Laser therapy may help fade stretch marks.
 Typically, several weeks of treatment is necessary.
 It may take up to 20 sessions.

 - Platelet-rich plasma.
 According to a 2018 article, injections of platelet-rich plasma (PRP) can help rebuild collagen, making stretch marks less visible.